Expanding the Role of Extension Professionals in National Drought Monitoring

 Program Director, School of Environment and Natural Resources

 Stormwater Core Curriculum

 The goal of this project was to develop a stormwater training with regionally uniform content and locally-specific research that can be readily used by educators, local governments and stormwater professionals to optimize their stormwater operations.

 Extension Educator, University of Minnesota

-The goals of this project are to conduct a needs assessment and, based on the results of that assessment, to design a mentoring program for early-career Extension Educators focusing on systems approaches to nutrient management for water quality at the field, farm, and watershed scale.
-The project team will convene a multidisciplinary expert panel to outline the knowledge and skills needed to facilitate systems approaches to nutrient management.
-Early service Extension educators from around the region will be recruited to participate in three webinars on systems approaches to nutrient management.
+This project conducted a needs assessment and, based on the results of that assessment, designed a mentoring program for early-career Extension Educators focusing on systems approaches to nutrient management for water quality at the field, farm, and watershed scale.
+The project team convened a multidisciplinary expert panel to outline the knowledge and skills needed to facilitate systems approaches to nutrient management.
+Early service Extension educators from around the region were recruited to participate in three webinars on systems approaches to nutrient management.

 Program Director, The Ohio State University

-The project plan is to investigate the potential for expanding the Wisconsin Water Star program to Michigan and Ohio, and perhaps other states in the NCR, through integrating Wisconsin Water Star with Michigan State University’s soon to be released environmental assessment tool, the Ecological Score Card.
-Our final report will outline a strategy to support the wider adoption of Michigan and Wisconsin’s existing web based environmental assessments in the NCR, and discuss the opportunities for further integration of these existing tools into a common, regional, web based presence.
+This project investigated the potential for expanding the Wisconsin Water Star program to Michigan and Ohio through integrating Wisconsin Water Star with Michigan State University’s environmental assessment tool, the Ecological Score Card.
+The final report outlined a strategy to support the wider adoption of Michigan and Wisconsin’s existing web based environmental assessments in the NCR, and discussed the opportunities for further integration of these existing tools into a common, regional, web based presence.

 Director of Information Technology